nus-cs2113-AY2425S1/tp/docs/team/jadenlimjc.md

 ## Overview

 EasInternship is a desktop tracking application used for tracking internship applications along the various stages of an application.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java.
+The user interacts with it using a CLI and the application is written in Java.

 Given below are my contributions to the project.